 Discover tips on how to play piano with both hands

 Okay, so you can play the right hand part just fine, and you can play the left hand part too, but when you put them together it just isn’t working.
 Don’t worry, you’re not alone.
-Even advanced pianists have to work hard to put both hands together when passages are rhythmically tricky or technically challenging.
+Even advanced pianists have to work hard at learning how to play piano with both hands together when passages are rhythmically tricky or technically challenging.
 The difficulty of playing two different parts with two different hands makes piano playing a fantastic brain exercise.
-If you can learn how to play piano this way, you can do just about anything.
+If you can learn how to play the piano this way, you can do just about anything.
 The key to any complex skill, like playing the right hand part and the left hand part together, is to break it down into smaller skills and master each part individually.
-This won’t always make it easy to put everything together, but it will make it much more possible.
+This won’t always make it easy to put everything together, but it will make it much more possible to play piano.

 How to Play Piano with Both Hands: Start with Rhythm